aherrero/aherrero.github.io/_posts/2018-10-20-BoraWatch.markdown

 {% include youtubePlayer.html id=page.youtubeTmr01 %}

 ## Future
 I've learned a lot in this (simple) project, but this doesn't means I am going to stop here.
 There are several improvements we could perform in this project:
 - The battery performance is not great.
 At all.
 As I've reduce the BOD to 1.8V (Mechanism to deactivate the Atmega328 when reach this voltage), we can use the watch more than the original project..
 But still, the battery is for 3-4 days.
 Only showing a few leds sometimes during the day!
 - The time is not correct 80% of the time.
 Using the internal clock is not the best idea if you want to have a constant clock for measuring the time.
 Instead, it is normally better using an external oscillator..
 Or even better, a RTC
+Keyword: 32.768kHz.
+This is a Real-Time-Clock crystal.
+32.768kHz means it is precisely half of a 16-bit counter.
+Start counting at 0x8000 (or 32768).
+When the counter rolls over from 65535 to 0, then you know that exactly one second has passed.
 - Related with both topics: We could improve the time and the battery using a RTC: They consume very little, and we could really put the Atmega328p in sleep mode, so only wakes up when a button is pressed, read the time from the RTC, show the tiem and go to sleep again

 ***